profjordanov/kubernetes-playground/README.md

 - User Client – a front-end service, which serves a single-page application to the end-users.
 Communicates with the identity, dealers, statistics, and notifications services to receive and visualize data.
 - Admin Client – a front-end service, which is used by the business administrators.
 Communicates with the identity, dealers, and statistics services to receive and visualize data.
 - Watchdog Client – periodically calls all the other services to validate their health state and availability

+# Key Kubernetes Concepts
+- Node – a machine running your pods.
+Part of the cluster’s physical infrastructure.
+- Pod – an application running containers on your nodes.
+The smallest unit of deployment.
+Provides resource limitations.
+You should never deploy pods directly.
+- ConfigMap – contains visible key-value pair configuration.
+Useful for application settings.
+- Secret – contains secret key-value pair configuration.
+Useful for passwords, connection strings, and more.
+- Persistent Volume Claim – used for requesting dynamically provisioned storage.
+Persistence depends on the infrastructure.
+- StatefulSet – deployment manifest for pods that have a state.
+Useful for databases, cache servers, and more.
+- Deployment – deployment manifest for pods with stateless servers.
+Useful for API servers.
+Allows easy pod updating, scaling, and replicating.
+- Service – provides an internal or external networking interface for the cluster.
+Supports load balancing.